J-CHARAN-SAI/Utility-Javascript/readme.md

 # Setup and Getting Started

 We have created a dummy project for you.
 You’ll need `nodejs` pre installed to run this.
 Please check if it's installed by running `which node` on your terminal which should give you the path of `node`.
 If instead it comes up with a message like `node not found` then you should look online on how to install node.
-As such `brew install node` should work.
+As such `brew install node` should work (if you're using Mac).

 _________________________________